-Sean Gallagher is a British environmental photojournalist, videographer and multimedia producer who has been based in China for over 6 years.
-His work focuses on highlighting environmental issues and crises, with a specific emphasis on developing nations in Asia.
+Sean Gallagher is a British environmental photojournalist, videographer and multimedia producer who has been based in Asia for more than seven years.

 His recent work on environmental issues in China was acknowledged as "some of the most striking images on display at [the] Copenhagen climate change conference,” by the BBC World Service.

-He is a 5-time recipient of a Pulitzer Center on Crisis Reporting travel grant and was the first winner of the David Alan Harvey Fund for Emerging Photographers in 2008.
+He is a six-time recipient of Pulitzer Center on Crisis Reporting travel grants and was the first winner of the David Alan Harvey Fund for Emerging Photographers in 2008.